Miss-Bug-C-programmer/ClimbingWheelchair/README.md

 # Climbing Wheelchair

 This repo focus on the program  in the embedded system(STM32F429VI) on the wheelchair.

-The objective of the project is to allow the wheelchair user climbing up and down a curb safely and smoothly.
+The objective of the project is to allow the wheelchair user climbing up and down a curb with maximum height of 20.0cm safely and smoothly.

 ## Requirement
 - STM32CubeIDE > 1.7.0